bravoserver/bravo/README.rst

 Planned Features
 ================

- * Console control
  * Seasons
- * Plugins for chat
+ * More plugins for chat
- * Plugins for admin
+ * More lugins for admin
  * More terrain generators
  * Extra inventories (chests)
  * Chat commands